Todd Rundgren: 2000s–2010s

 In April 2011, Todd Rundgren's Johnson, a collection of Robert Johnson covers, which had been recorded more than a year earlier, was released.
 In another 2011, an album of covers, (re)Production, features Rundgren performing tracks he had previously produced for other acts, including Grand Funk Railroad's "Walk Like a Man" and XTC's "Dear God".

 In 2017, Rundgren released White Knight, which features collaborations with Trent Reznor, Robyn, Daryl Hall, Joe Walsh and Donald Fagen.

 In December 2018, Cleopatra Press published his self-penned memoir, The Individualist: Digressions, Dreams, and Dissertations.
 The book contains 181 chapters, each one page long, and each consisting of three paragraphs.
 He said that "I realized that I have to do this or somebody else will do it.
-I’m getting to the point where I could at some point not be able to do it myself, and then someone else would do it and I wouldn’t be happy with the result."
+I'm getting to the point where I could at some point not be able to do it myself, and then someone else would do it and I wouldn't be happy with the result."
 Its coverage ends at Rundgren's 50th birthday in 1998, which was the same time he began writing the book.
 Since then, he said, "my life has been a lot more boring ...
-I'm not doing as much record production as I used to, so interesting tales that go along with those projects don’t exist anymore."
+I'm not doing as much record production as I used to, so interesting tales that go along with those projects don't exist anymore."
 On October 21, 2019, he stopped by the Library of Congress and signed a braille copy—which was produced for him by a fan and National Library Service for the Blind and Print Disabled patron who is blind.

-Rundgren toured in late 2019 with Micky Dolenz, Jason Scheff, Christopher Cross and Joey Molland of Badfinger in celebration of the Beatles' White Album on the "It Was Fifty Years Ago Today – A Tribute to the Beatles’ White Album".
+Rundgren toured in late 2019 with Micky Dolenz, Jason Scheff, Christopher Cross and Joey Molland of Badfinger in celebration of the Beatles' self-titled 1968 album on the "It Was Fifty Years Ago Today – A Tribute to the Beatles' White Album".

 2020s

 Rundgren collaborated with Weezer frontman Rivers Cuomo in 2020, releasing the single "Down With The Ship".
 In December, he released his English translation of the 1978 song "Flappie", originally by Dutch comedian Youp van 't Hek.
 That April, he reunited with Sparks 50 years after producing their debut album, releasing a single "Your Fandango".
+In September 2022, he released the album Space Force.

+He provided additional vocals along with the Sunday Service Choir, on the track "My Soul", by hip hop superduo ¥$, from their album Vultures 2, released on 3 August 2024.